top of page

 2. Challenging discrimination by taking legal action

-We know that the 'Disability Rights' movement has made important gains for all of us - but over time instead of being one part of a flourishing movement, it has become the central infrastructure, or guiding principle of our work.
+We know that the 'Disability Rights' movement has made important gains for all of us - but over time instead of being one part of a flourishing movement, it has become the central infrastructure, or guiding principle of our work as organisations led by Disabled people (DDPOs).

 This has limited what we can do together by: